MarcoPolo/hackmd-notes/cell-level-dissemination.md

 cells it knows a peer would not have due to its sharding strategy.

 Some duplicate information is expected and required as a form of resiliency.
-The amount of duplicates can be tuned by adjusting the probability of eager pushing and the probability of pullrequesting from a peer.
+The amount of duplicates can be tuned by adjusting the probability of eager pushing and the probability of requesting from a peer.

 However, even a simple naive strategy should significantly outperform our current full-column approach by leveraging local data from the mempool.